LisaMJensen/AnimalShelterAPI/README.md

 ## Setup/Installation Requirements

 * _Clone the following github repository to view the code https://github.com/LisaMJensen/AnimalShelterAPI  ._
+* _Run a migration using dotnet ef migrations add Initial, followed by dotnet ef database update ._
 * _Through your terminal, use dotnet build followed by dotnet run  ._
 * _Make calls through localhost:5000 in Postman ._
+* _To view swagger in your browser, use URL http://localhost:5000/swagger/index.html#/ ._

 ## Known Bugs
 * No known bugs at this time.